 Recently, the California Public Utilities Commission (CPUC) published its 2019 Annual Affordability Report.
 This comprehensive report looks at three different ways of measuring affordability:

 - Hours at Minimum Wage (HM) – Describes essential service bills in terms of worked hours at minimum wage required to pay for them.
 It provides a clear illustration of the impact of utility costs on the daily lives of low-wage ratepayers compared to the dollar amount alone.

 - Socioeconomic Vulnerability Index (SEVI) – Describes the relative socioeconomic characteristics of communities—in terms of poverty, unemployment, educational attainment, linguistic isolation, and percent of income spent on housing—to quantify how the same utility cost may affect one community’s ability to pay vs. another.

 - Affordability Ratio (AR) – Describes the impact an essential service bill has on a representative household’s budget; that is, the percent of income spent on each type of essential utility service after housing and remaining essential utility services are considered.
 This metric can be calculated for households at any point on the income distribution for a given area.

 The 2019 Annual Affordability Report explores water utilities starting on page 52.
 SJW’s service area is considered within the “affordable” section using the three metrics listed above.
 However, we realize that customers have different financial situations.
 Any utility bill that has a large impact can be a burden.
-SJW offers a Water Rate Assistance Program (WRAP) for customers needing financial help.
+SJW offers a Customer Assistance Program (CAP), formerly known as Water Rate Assistance Program (WRAP), for customers needing financial help.